 The shower is in a separate room from the toilet and sink.
 There are bathroom towels there but not shower towels, so guests should bring towels for the shower.

 The cabin is small and cozy, only 40 m2 (420 ft2) and is close to the lake Hæðargarðsvatn (only 50 m).
 In the lake we have brown trout up to 5 pounds and arctic char up to 6 pounds and we have a few different species of ducks on the lake as well.

 The cabin is our family vacation cabin, summer and winter.
 We are a family of six and try to go there as often as we can, all the year round.

-During winter we reccomend using 4x4 cars as you never know when it comes to the Icelandic weather.
+During winter we recommend using 4x4 cars as you never know when it comes to the Icelandic weather.
 It is better to be safe than sorry!

-In the extremely small village of Kirkjubæjarklaustur you will find (1) a gas-station with a small convenience store, a diner-like restaurant and an internet hot spot, (2) a small supermarket, (3) a couple of nice restuarants, (4) some handicraft for sale (5) a swimming pool with a small gym and a (6) a liquor store.
+In the extremely small village of Kirkjubæjarklaustur you will find (1) a gas-station with a small convenience store and a diner-like restaurant, (2) a small supermarket, (3) a couple of nice restaurants, (4) some handicraft for sale (5) a swimming pool with a small gym and a (6) a liquor store.
 Basically everything you need:)

 Natural disasters such as volcanic eruptions and sudden floods from beneath the glacier have through the centuries shaped the nature and society of this region.